Operation Millpond: Millpond operations

 Joint Task Force 116, compiled from all branches of the U.S. military and based on Okinawa, had been alerted for action in Laos.
 Units of the Seventh Fleet were forwarded to the Gulf of Siam.
 At a 13 March 1961 meeting, President Kennedy approved recommendations made to him by the Joint Chiefs of Staff.
 The regnant materiel in the proposal was a small fleet of 16 B-26 light bombers, to be stationed in Thailand for aerial interdiction of communist supply lines in Laos.
 They were to be unmarked, and maintained by the CIA's wholly owned airline, Air America.
 Programs Evaluation Office officials had assured the president's military aide that the B-26s would suffice to chase the communists from the Plain of Jars.
 The B-26s would be accompanied by 16 Sikorsky H-34 helicopters, also for Air America use, also unmarked.
 Four C-130 Hercules, three Douglas DC-4s, and a Douglas C-47 were part of the anonymous package.
 The Royal Thai Army would covertly ship four batteries of 105mm howitzers to the Royal Lao Army.
 The existing advisory groups in Bangkok and Vientiane would be augmented with 100 more U.S. military men.
 Lastly, an additional 1,000 Hmong guerrillas would be trained by the CIA via Operation Momentum by 1 April.
 On 24 April, a RT-33 photo reconnaissance craft repurposed from the Philippine Air Force, but with a U.S. pilot, joined the effort under the code name Project Field Goal.

 There followed a scramble for aircraft and volunteer air crews willing to operate in secrecy.
 The U.S. military, thus far restricted to using aerial rockets and machine guns, pressured for permission to use bombs and napalm.
-On 21 March 1961, the airlift of H-34s from Okinawa began; it ended on 24 March at Udorn Royal Thai Air Force Base with the turnover to Air America of 16 copters and a mixed bag of 37 U.S. Army, U.S. Marine Corps, and U.S. Navy pilots.
+On 21 March 1961, the airlift of H-34s from Okinawa began; it ended on 24 March at Udorn Royal Thai Air Force Base with the turnover to Air America of 16 helicopters and a mixed bag of 37 U.S. Army, U.S. Marine Corps, and U.S. Navy pilots.
 The B-26 Invaders went to Takhli Royal Thai Air Force Base.
 Major Harry C. Aderholt, already active in covert airlift operations into Laos, supervised them.